wp-plugins/hacklog-remote-attachment/readme.txt

 == Changelog ==

 = 1.0.0 =
-released the first version.
+* released the first version.

 = 1.0.1 =
-fixed a small bug(cron delete).
+* fixed a small bug(cron delete).

 = 1.0.2 =
-added: remote direcotry auto-make functions.If the remote dir does not exists,the plugin will try to make it.
+* added: remote direcotry auto-make functions.If the remote dir does not exists,the plugin will try to make it.
-added: put index.html to disable directory browsing
+* added: put index.html to disable directory browsing

 = 1.1.0 =
-handle image file in the later(in HOOK wp_generate_attachment_metadata) for compatibility with watermark plugins removed the scheduled hook,now delete the orig image file just after uploaded.
+* handle image file in the later(in HOOK wp_generate_attachment_metadata) for compatibility with watermark plugins
+* removed the scheduled hook,now delete the orig image file just after uploaded.

 = 1.1.1 =
-fixed a bug,when uploading a non-image file the image upload handler will handle the non-image file. (bug bring in version 1.1.0)
+* fixed a bug,when uploading a non-image file the image upload handler will handle the non-image file. (bug bring in version 1.1.0)
 = 1.1.2 =
-fixed a bug in public static function upload_images(bug bring in version 1.1.1)
+* fixed a bug in public static function upload_images(bug bring in version 1.1.1)

 = 1.1.3 =
-fixed a bug(when remote path is root directory of FTP server) added FTP connection timeout option added FTP connection error message returning
+* fixed a bug(when remote path is root directory of FTP server)
+* added FTP connection timeout option
+* added FTP connection error message returning

+= 1.1.4 =
+* changed remote path to FTP remote path and added HTTP remote path to support the mapping relationship between FTP remote path and HTTP remote path
+* fixed:when connection failed,delete the file on local server.